kabelwerk/sdk-react-native/docs/KabelwerkInboxItem.md

 ### `item`

 An inbox item object.
 Please refer to the [JavaScript SDK docs](https://docs.kabelwerk.io/js/inboxes) for more information about inbox item objects.

+### `renderAvatar`

+The function used to render an avatar for the hub of the chat room.
+The somewhat cheeky default is to render Kabelwerk's own logo.
+If you do not want to have hub avatars, pass a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value.

 ### `onPress`